Richest pets in the world revealed - with one dog worth £366 million plus

 Updated

-They may seem to be ordinary household pets, but some four-legged friends are worth fur-nomenal sums, with one particular dog worth hundreds of millions of pounds.
+They may appear as ordinary household pets, but some four-legged friends are worth fur-nomenal sums, with one particular dog worth hundreds of millions of pounds.

 All about Cats created an ultimate list of the world’s wealthiest pets, and used social data and instagram earnings to reveal a list of the highest earning and most influential pets today.